Index.

 Clients.

 On the server you can install the mpc package.
 This is a very simple command line client.
-For all other clients I don’t give any advice, there are too many choices, try “pacman -Ss mpd” to see several clients available for ArchLinux.
+For all other clients I don’t give any advice, there are too many choices.
+Just use the Internet to find clients.

 Download.